shrijeet1308/DIY-CPU/02_the-basics/basic-gates/04_plexers/multiplexer.md

 | 3-to-1 MUX   | 3                | 2                       | 1            |
 | 4-to-1 MUX   | 4                | 2                       | 1            |
 | 5-to-1 MUX   | 5                | 3                       | 1            |

+---

+## what are the select lines and how to calculate them for the mux?

+  the select lines are the set of inputs that decides that which one of input should be forwarded. they are like a digital operator which controlls the digital switch board present.

+  #### the question now arises
+  **how to calculate the number of  select lines??**
+    it is simple as af to calculate these select lines, the number whcich is exponential to the base 2 for the type of mux is the number of select lines.

+    lets take an example of a 8x1 mux. the 4x1 mux can also be written as 2^3x1 mux do the 3 which is the exponenet for the base 2 is the  number of select lines.

+### in this way now we know all the basics of multiplexers👏,